MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-how-to-register-consumption-and-output.md

 ---
-title: Register Consumption and Output for One Production Order | Microsoft Docs
+title: Register Consumption Output for Prod Order
-description: This execution task is performed on the **Production Journal** page.
-The journal combines the functions of the separate consumption journal and output journals into one journal.
-The combined journal is accessed directly from a released production order.
-Its main purpose is to manually post the consumption of components, the quantity of end items produced, and the time spent in operations.
+description: This topic explains how to register consumption and output for a released production order line viewed on the Production Journal page.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual